astoeckel/led-controller/README.md

 To build a constant current source we need to automate the switching process.
 Given a threshold reference voltage *UTh* the basic idea is to just use a comperator integrated circuit such as a LM339.
 If the measured voltage between IRAW1 in the above schematic and ground is above *UTh*, we switch the transistor on.
 And as soon as IRAW1 falls below *UTh*, we swtich the transistor off.
 Sounds simple enough.

 A slight complication with respect to this approach is that the comperator does not have infinite [common-mode rejection ratio](https://en.wikipedia.org/wiki/Common-mode_rejection_ratio): we are using an n-channel MOSFET as a low-side switch (in other words: the MOSFET switches the connection to ground).
 On the one hand, this renders controlling the MOSFET really simple, since we can just drive it from 3.3V logic circuitry, such as an AVR microcontroller.
 On the other hand, low-side switching requires to place the shunt resistor at the high side (close to VCC).
 Correspondingly, the reference voltage UTh and the sense voltage IRAW1 are both close to VCC (e.g. given a 1 Ohm resistor and a threshold current of 1A, *UTh* = VCC - 1V).
-A finite common mode rejection ratio means that comperators (or more general, operational amplifiers) do not really work well in practice if both input voltages are shifted by a high common DC gain.
+A finite common mode rejection ratio means that comperators (or more general, operational amplifiers) do not work well in practice if both input voltages are shifted by a high common DC bias.
 We need some additional circuitry to shift the voltages towards the operating point of the comperator.

 ![Reference voltage generation and comperator](doc/reference_voltages.png)

 To solve this problem, I'm halving both UTh and IRAW1 using a voltage divider.
 The voltage divider for IRAW1-4 can be found in subfigure *(a)* of the above diagram.
 The reference voltage generation is depicted in subfigure *(b)*.
 Here, I'm using a -5V voltage regulator to generate a voltage of VCC - 5V.
 A 1k potentiometer with additional 4.7k resistor allows to generate a voltage in the range of about VCC to VCC - 0.8V (use a smaller value than 4.7k to increase the trimmer dynamic range and allow higher currents).
 This voltage is then divided by two using an additional (impedance matched) voltage divider stage.

 Resistor voltage dividers are a crude solution.
 Their output voltage is highly susceptible to temperature variation and the actual current that is being drawn from the divider.
 Furthermore, dividing the voltage by two reduces the voltage difference between on- and off-state to a few hundred millivolts.
-Surprisingly, the solution works quite well in practice, as long as ITh is larger than a few tens of millivolts and VCC is constant (read: the driver cannot be used for standard LEDs with 20mA current, and you must use a stabilised DC power supply).
+Surprisingly, the solution works quite well in practice, as long as *ITh* is larger than a few tens of millivolts and VCC is constant (read: the driver cannot be used for standard LEDs with 20mA current, and you must use a stabilised DC power supply).

 Subfigure *(c)* shows how the reference voltage REF1 and and measured voltage ISENSE1 are fed into the LM339 comperator.
 The comperator operates in an open-collector fashion, which allows to generate a logic level output signal between 0 and 3.3V using a pullup resistor.
 This signal is fed into a standard 74HCT04 inverting [Schmitt-Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger), which generates a clean 3.3V binary TTL signal.
 I'm using a 74HCT08 AND gate to combine the output of the Schmitt trigger with an auxiliary logic signal.
 The auxiliary signal can be used to switch individual channels on and off and to dim LEDs using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation).